javapark1/geode-addon/geode-addon-deployment/src/main/resources/k8s/kustom/Minikube-on-WSL.md

 * Verifying dashboard health ...
 ```

-**Solution:** This is due to the WSK Minikube file paths set in one of the above steps.
+**Solution:** This is due to the WSL Minikube file paths set in one of the above steps.
 You can set the paths using `kubectl.exe` from PowerShell or reinstall Minikube and make sure to execute `minikue dashboard` before configuring `kubectl` in WSL.

 To configure paths from Powershell: